johnston9/MS3-Shot-Caller/README.md

   As a minor security feature the login and register pages are not connected to the base page and the other pages.

+  Werkzeug's security utilities "generate_password_hash" and "check_password_hash"
+  are used run the register and login functions and ensure login security.

   Other security measures include front-end measures to allow admin access only to admin.
   This is backed up in the back-end ensuring only these admin functions will run if admin is the sesson user.